 All major and melodic minor scales, one to two octaves; solo literature or comparable concert excerpts (examples: for Tuba: Hindemith Sonate, Galliard Sonata 1 or 6, Lebedev Concerto, Kopprasch 60 Etudes; for Euphonium, Marcello Sonatas, White Lyric Suite, Guilmant Morceau Symphonique, Rochut Melodius Etudes Book I).
 Memorization not necessary on prepared piece.
 Sight reading required.
 Students must provide an instrument for the audition.

 Auditions will consist of performance on orchestral and rudimental snare drum, two-mallet keyboard (four-mallet is also recommended), and timpani.

-scales.
 Sight reading on snare and keyboard is required.

 Large instruments will be provided.

 If there are any additional needs, please contact the Percussion Studio at (989) 774-3583.